Pachyphytum Viride Walther Plant Care Guide

 Pachyphytum Viride at a glance.

-Pachyphytum Viride thrives in bright direct light.
-I keep my Pachyphytum in a south-west facing window.
+Pachyphytum Viride thrives in bright, direct light.
+It likes several hours of sun each day, so I keep my Pachyphytum in a south-west facing window.
+If you want your Pachyphytum to stay in a compact form, this is crucial.

 Pachyphytum Viride prefers a high temperature (up to 29 degrees celsius).
 At night it is fine with a temperature as low as 15 degrees.